Skip to main content

 }

 The model gets scan_project, scan_file, explain, list_rules, and get_findings tools.
 When you ask Claude Code to write a new endpoint, the same session can scan the diff for auth gaps and tainted inputs before you commit.
-See the mcp serve docs for full setup.
+The engine also plugs in as a skill for Claude Code, Cursor, and Codex.
+Either way the scan runs locally and only a short findings report reaches the model.
+The report is text about your code, not your code.

-What Vulkro catches that AI tools regress on
+What Vulkro catches that AI assistants regress on

-SQL injection across function boundariesLLM splits a query into helpers; sink one file, source anothertaint_cfg interprocedural
+SQL injection across filesThe model splits a query into helpers; sink in one file, source in anotherCross-file, interprocedural taint tracking

-Hardcoded secretsLLM regenerates an example API key into your codesecrets with entropy + provider regex
+Hardcoded secretsThe model regenerates an example API key into your codeSecret detection with entropy plus provider-format checks

-Prompt injection in your own MCP toolsLLM writes a tool that interpolates user data into the descriptionscan-mcp-server (8 detectors)
+Prompt injection in your own MCP toolsThe model writes a tool that interpolates user data into a descriptionscan-mcp-server, 8 detector classes

 The architectural distinction vs AI code review

 Vulkro is the offline static layer underneath.
-The two compose well: AI tools handle the "is this code idiomatic" question; Vulkro handles "does this code have a known security failure shape" with deterministic detection.
-Many teams run both: AI review for human-feel feedback, Vulkro for the auditable security gate.
+The two compose: AI review for the "is this code idiomatic" question, Vulkro for "does this code have a known security failure shape" with deterministic detection, the same verdict on every run.
+Many teams run both.

-The key difference for AI-PR security: your prompt context (which often contains proprietary architecture details, customer data shapes, or unreleased product names) never leaves your machine when Vulkro is the scanner.
-Cloud SAST tools do not offer that property.
+The difference that matters for AI-PR security: your prompt context often contains proprietary architecture details, customer data shapes, or unreleased product names.
+When the scanner runs on your machine, "that context never leaves" is a structural property, not a policy promise.

 Install